 6. Information Clarity

 A system cannot transition effectively if it cannot see itself clearly.
-In complexity models, distorted signals create catastrophic cascades.
+In complex models, distorted signals create catastrophic cascades.
 China’s administrative data (whatever its flaws) creates a unified information picture, even if the West is not allowed to see that picture!
-Europe’s technocratic diagnostics offer high-quality signals (through four million policy papers published annually in lieu of any other progress).
-And of course, the US suffers from ideological noise, polarised narratives, and inconsistent data (or even fake data, under Trump).
+Europe’s technocratic diagnostics on the other hand offer high-quality signals (through four million policy papers published annually in lieu of any other progress).
+And of course, the US suffers from ideological noise, polarized narratives, and inconsistent data (or even fake data, under Trump).

-Thus, a transition-stable system requires informational clarity (not propaganda! not politicised noise! but accurate feedback loops).
+Thus, a transition-stable system requires informational clarity (not propaganda! not politicized noise! but accurate feedback loops).

-If you combine these six features, you get (in pure theoretical terms only, of course), the outline of a political economy capable of transitioning without rupture.
+If you combine these six features, you get (in pure theoretical terms only, of course), the outline of a political economy capable of transitioning without rupturing at the same time.

 But of course, no system has all of them, and no system ever will.
 Thus we live in a world of never-ending economic and political tradeoffs, just to make life more exciting!
 However, the list itself makes it clear why transitions fail:

-The existing architecture does not support the new behaviour we are asking for.
+The existing architecture does not support the new behavior we are asking for.

 And this, fundamentally, is the answer to Andreas’s question.